Suez Canal: Preparations (1854–1858)

 In 1854 and 1856, Ferdinand de Lesseps obtained a concession from Sa'id Pasha, the Khedive of Egypt and Sudan, to create a company to construct a canal open to ships of all nations.
 The company was to operate the canal for 99 years from its opening.
 De Lesseps had used his friendly relationship with Sa'id, which he had developed while he was a French diplomat in the 1830s.
 As stipulated in the concessions, de Lesseps convened the International Commission for the piercing of the isthmus of Suez (Commission Internationale pour le percement de l'isthme de Suez) consisting of 13 experts from seven countries, among them John Robinson McClean, later President of the Institution of Civil Engineers in London, and again Negrelli, to examine the plans developed by Linant de Bellefonds, and to advise on the feasibility of and the best route for the canal.
 After surveys and analyses in Egypt and discussions in Paris on various aspects of the canal, where many of Negrelli's ideas prevailed, the commission produced a unanimous report in December 1856 containing a detailed description of the canal complete with plans and profiles.
 The Suez Canal Company (Compagnie universelle du canal maritime de Suez) came into being on 15 December 1858.

 The British government had opposed the project from the outset to its completion.
 The British, who controlled both the Cape route and the Overland route to India and the Far East, favored the status quo, given that a canal might disrupt their commercial and maritime supremacy.
 Lord Palmerston, the project's most unwavering foe, confessed in the mid-1850s the real motive behind his opposition: that Britain's commercial and maritime relations would be overthrown by the opening of a new route, open to all nations, and thus deprive his country of its present exclusive advantages.
 As one of the diplomatic moves against the project when it nevertheless went ahead, it disapproved of the use of "forced labour" for construction of the canal.
 Involuntary labour on the project ceased, and the viceroy condemned the corvée, halting the project.

-International opinion was initially skeptical, and shares of Suez Canal Company did not sell well overseas.
+International opinion was initially skeptical, and shares of the Suez Canal Company did not sell well overseas.
 Britain, Austria, and Russia did not buy a significant number of shares.
-With assistance from the Cattaui banking family, and their relationship with James de Rothschild of the French House of Rothschild bonds and shares were successfully promoted in France and other parts of Europe.
+With assistance from the Cattaui banking family, and their relationship with James de Rothschild of the French House of Rothschild, bonds and shares were successfully promoted in France and other parts of Europe.
 All French shares were quickly sold in France.
 A contemporary British skeptic claimed "One thing is sure... our local merchant community doesn't pay practical attention at all to this grand work, and it is legitimate to doubt that the canal's receipts... could ever be sufficient to recover its maintenance fee.
 It will never become a large ship's accessible way in any case."